 After a penalty is called, the other team can accept or decline the penalty.
 When a penalty is assessed, the ball is brought back to the original line of scrimmage and the penalty is marched off from there.
 The down is then repeated unless the penalty includes loss of down.
 That is, the play with the penalty does not count as one of the four allowed to get 10 yards.
 Thus, if the team with the penalty did poorly on the play, the other team may want to turn down the penalty and accept the play as it was.

 If both teams get a penalty on the same play, the play is repeated from the original line of scrimmage.

 The maximum penalty is half the distance to the goal line even if a larger penalty would otherwise be assessed.

 The Clock: The last two minutes of a half can take a long time to play.
 Throughout the game, the clock is stopped whenever there is an incomplete pass or the player with the ball runs out-of-bounds.
 And the clock is stopped temporarily when there's a first down so the officials can move the chains at the side of the field that are used to measure the 10 yards.
 And each team has 3 time-outs they can call per half to stop play for a couple of minutes.
 In the last 2 minutes, the offense uses incomplete passes and running out-of-bounds just to stop the clock.
 Unlike professional football, there is no "two minute warning."

 See also Questions & Answers and Curt Johnson's Answers for Coaches for further information.

-Translations of this page: Belorussian, German, Russian, Spanish.
+Translations of this page: Belorussian, German, Polish, Russian, Swedish.